search-icon

 • If the bin has not yet been used in a transaction, you can delete it by clicking the Delete icon.

-• If the bin has been used in a DEAR transaction, it can no longer be completely deleted.
+• If the bin has been used in a Cin7 Core transaction, it can no longer be completely deleted.
 You can check the Deprecated box next to the bin to make it inactive and remove it as an option in WMS.

 4. Save your changes to finish.